decentralized-identity/.well-known/did-configuration.md

 3. Iterate through each of the DID linkage assertions in the `entries` field
 4. Process each DID linkage assertion as follows:
     1. Decode the JWT value of the linkage assertion
-    2. Ensure the `claims` property value within the linkage assertion matches the same domain at which the resource is located.
+    2. Ensure the `domain` property value within the linkage assertion matches the same domain at which the resource is located.
     3. Ensure the `exp` property's specified expiry time has not passed.
     3. Resolve the DID specified in linkage assertion's `iss` value.
     4. Validate the JWT signature using the keys in the DID's resolved DID Document.